Dialogue Across the Disciplines

 Fellow Augmented Educators,

-This week’s installment concludes the book’s second part by showing how dialogic assessment works across the full range of academic disciplines.
+Welcome to week nine of ‘The Detection Deception’ book serialization.
+This week’s installment concludes the book’s third part by showing how dialogic assessment works across the full range of academic disciplines.
 Drawing on examples from thermodynamics to clinical medicine, it demonstrates that genuine understanding in any field emerges through responsive, situated dialogue rather than isolated text production.

 Last week’s chapter examined how process-oriented assessment and classroom specificity create AI-resistant assignments.
 This chapter extends that foundation by moving beyond resistance strategies to show what authentic assessment actually looks like when we recognize dialogue as the medium of understanding itself.